How the children might feel and how to help them adjust

 It can do, but again, it is important to remember that children are individuals, so they will not automatically act a certain way just because they are of a specific gender.

-There are some accepted general patterns relating to gender though, including that girls tend to take longer to accept a Step Dad, than boys than do.
+There are some accepted general patterns relating to gender though, including that girls tend to take longer to accept a Step Dad, than boys do.

 Regardless of gender though, step children report preferring their step parents to demonstrate their affection towards them through the use of language, rather than through physical contact (such as hugging, etc).
 This covers both genders, but it is also noted that surveys show that girls are specifically more uncomfortable receiving physical affection from a Step Dad.